mesfind/ml-physical/_episodes/04-deep-learning.md

 ~~~
 {: .output}

-> ## Exercise: Training and Evaluating an ANN Classifier
+> ## Exercise 1: Training and Evaluating an ANN Classifier
 >
 > In this exercise, we will enhance the neural network training process with PyTorch by implementing the following steps:
 >